gakshat14/github_api/README.md

-# github_api
+# GitHub API

-A simple JS repo for working with github_apis
+A simple JS repo for working with GitHub APIs.
+It should be pretty simple to use github apis.